la2050/archive/_projects/2015/las-promise-technology-academy.md

   How can the LA2050 community and other stakeholders help your proposal succeed?
 Other: '0' How can the LA2050 community and other stakeholders help your proposal succeed?
 Specifics: '' How do you plan to scale the success of your proposal?: "The LA’s Promise Technology Academy has the potential to expand in the following areas:\r\n\r\nSchool-Wide – Grow programing elements to include all students at each school site.\r\n\r\nDiversification of Content – Offer a greater variety of STEM activities in subject areas such as Video Game Design, Computer Animation, and Robotics.\r\n\r\nMultiyear/Multilevel Programing – Create an advanced curriculum for returning participants and to serve more students.\r\n\r\nOff-Site Expansion – Expand program to other schools within the Los Angeles Unified School District."
+  Where will you be working?:
+    - South LA
+  How do you plan to use these resources to make change?:
+    - Engage residents and stakeholders
+    - Implement a pilot or new project
+  How can the LA2050 community and other stakeholders help your proposal succeed?:
+    - Money (financial capital)
+    - Volunteers/staff (human capital)
+    - Education/training
+    - 'Technical infrastructure (computers, etc.)'
+    - Network/relationship support
+    - Quality improvement research
+  How will your proposal improve the following “Learn” metrics?:
+    - District-wide graduation rates
+    - >-
+      District-wide graduation ratesHS student proficiency in English & Language Arts and Math
+    - District-wide graduation ratesAcademic Performance Index* scores
+    - >-
+      Student education pipeline (an integrated network of pre-schools, K-12 institutions, and higher education systems that prepares students for seamless transitions between high school, higher ed
 maker_answers_list:
   - name: 'City, State'
     label: 'City, State'